zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 ## Introduction

 The best infrastructure available to deploy Jupyterhub at scale is Kubernetes.
-It provides a fault-tolerant system to deploy, manage and scale containers.
+Kubernetes provides a fault-tolerant system to deploy, manage and scale containers.
 The Jupyter team released a recipe to deploy Jupyterhub on top of Kubernetes, [Zero to Jupyterhub](https://zero-to-jupyterhub.readthedocs.io).
+In this deployment both the hub, the proxy and all Jupyter Notebooks servers for the users are running inside Docker containers managed by Kubernetes.

 Kubernetes is a highly sophisticated system, for smaller deployments (30/50 users, less then 10 servers), another option is to use the Docker Swarm mode, I covered this in a [tutorial on how to deploy it on Jetstream](https://zonca.github.io/2017/10/scalable-jupyterhub-docker-swarm-mode.html).

 If you are not already familiar with Kubernetes, better first read the [section about tools in Zero to Jupyterhub](https://zero-to-jupyterhub.readthedocs.io/en/latest/tools.html).

+In this tutorial we will be installing Kubernetes on 2 Ubuntu instances on the XSEDE Jetstream OpenStack-based cloud, configure permanent storage with the Ceph distributed filesystem and run the "Zero to Jupyterhub" recipe to install Jupyterhub on it.

 ## Setup two virtual machines